OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Introduction

 The rationale behind the two-stage design is straightforward.
 The first stage generates center point sequences, which effectively represent word-level/line-level text instances while preserving complex structures encoded in markup languages such as JSON or HTML.
 The second stage can uniformly generate polygonal contours and recognition results in parallel across different VsTP tasks.
 An obvious advantage of the two-stage strategy of structured-points-of-thought prompting is its explicit decoupling of structured sequence learning, which significantly reduces sequence length and, in turn, simplifies the learning process.
 This reduction leads to higher performance and better generalization across diverse VsTP tasks.
-Additionally, we explore the incorporation of SPOT prompting into multimodal large language models (MLLMs) for VsTP, a domain where MLLMs traditionally underperformed~\cite{Liu2023OCRBenchOT,Yang2024CCOCRAC,fu2024ocrbenchv2}, observing substantial improvements in text localization and recognition performance, confirming the generality of the SPOT prompting technique.
+Additionally, we explore the incorporation of SPOT prompting into multimodal large language models (MLLMs) for VsTP, a domain where MLLMs traditionally underperformed~\cite{Liu2023OCRBenchOT,Yang2024CCOCRAC,fu2024ocrbenchv2}, observing substantial improvements in visual text parsing performance across four tasks, confirming the generality of the SPOT technique.